ThrowTheSwitch/Ceedling/docs/CeedlingCustomPlugins.md

 This method is called when onvoking the `summary` task, i.e.: `ceedling summary`.
 The idea is that the method prints the results of the last build.

-# Plugin Architecture Option 3: Rake Tasks
+# Plugin Option 3: Rake Tasks

 Add custom Rake tasks to your project that can be run with `ceedling <custom_task>`.